arcus-azure/arcus.eventgrid/docs/features/running-integration-tests.md

 _serviceBusEventConsumerHost.GetReceivedEvent(eventId, retryCount: 5)
 ```

+As requests are flowing in asynchronously, we provide the capability to retry the looking for an event which is using an exponential backoff.

 In order to use this host, we require you to setup a small infrastructure in Azure that is consuming all events on your custom Azure Event Grid topic.

 More information can be found in ["The Azure infrastructure"](#azure-infrastructure).